txt/fse16/doc/table.md

     - When discretize one `Table`, we are building another `Table`.
     - The original `Table` will have some combination of `Num`bers and `Sym`bols;
     - The final `Table`'s independent variables contain only `Sym`bols.
+- Prototype generation is the process of finding a (small) number of exemplary examples, thereby focusing the reasoning, removing outliers, and speeding up all subsequent processing
+    - When we generate prototypes, some new `Table` is built from just the most interesting examples from a prior table.
 - When we build a nearest neighbor classifier, we use information in the summaries to compute distances between rows.
 - When we do decision tree learning,